jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 p(n, d) =\prod_{i=1}^{n-1}\left(1- \frac{i}{d}\right)
 \end{equation}$$

-So my strategy will be to generate 32 bit inputs, and put those inputs as values in a trie that is keyed by the truncated hashes.
+So my strategy will be to generate 32 bit inputs, and put those inputs as values in a HashMap that is keyed by the truncated hashes.

 I have actually added these computations to my code for talking about a found collision.
 Here is a sample output with an 8-bit hash